-Kiki Bayen is a Sophomore in the University of Michigan Honors College planning to double major in Political Science and Data Science.
+Kiki Bayen is a junior in the University of Michigan Honors College planning to double major in Political Science and Data Science.
 Kiki has interned for U.S. Congresswoman Debbie Dingell and U.S. Senator Gary Peters, working mainly in constituent services and outreach.
 She has also done research in the University of Michigan Organizational Studies Department on the compositional elements of protest groups and grassroots movements.
 Kiki hopes to expand her knowledge of citizen involvement internationally, and study civic engagement in other countries.

-Jonathan George is a junior at the University of Michigan, Ann Arbor, studying Political Science and Biomolecular Science.
+Jonathan George is a senior at the University of Michigan, Ann Arbor, studying Political Science and Biomolecular Science.
 In the future, he plans on attending law school and hopes to one day become a federal judge.
 In his free time, Jonathan enjoys playing the piano and visiting the local farmers markets.

 Eitan Paul is a joint PhD student in Public Policy and Political Science and a Research Scholar at the Ford School’s International Policy Center.
 He studies the effects of social accountability initiatives on the quality of democracy, human rights, and governance in Southeast Asia.
 Eitan previously worked on issues related to electoral reform, civil society strengthening, and legislative accountability at The Asia Foundation and the National Democratic Institute in Timor-Leste and Cambodia.
 He received a B.S. in Foreign Service with honors in the International Politics major from Georgetown University in 2012 and an M.A. in Law and Diplomacy with concentrations in Comparative Politics and International Negotiation & Conflict Resolution from Tufts University in 2016. http://fordschool.umich.edu/phd-students/eitan-paul